dingo-d/WordPress-development-environment-setup-for-Windows/Readme.md

 Also some minor errors can be [automatically fixed](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Fixing-Errors-Automatically).

+Additionaly you can export your sniffs by specifying the `--report-file=error_file.txt`.
+This will export the code sniffs to the `error_file.txt`.
+Now if you have colors enabled, there is a big chance that the output, when opened in the Sublime or other editors will show weird symbols (something like [31mERROR[0m).
+This is because the ANSI colors cannot be rendered.
+This can be fixed by installing packages that will enable it.
+In the case of SublimeText you can try with [SublimeANSI](https://github.com/aziz/SublimeANSI) which works like a charm.
+Just install it and select the ANSI syntax.

 ### Setting up SublimeText for development

 SublimeText 3 is awesome.
 What makes it awesome are all the extensions.
 Ones I'm using are